June 21st - July 1st, 2020

-Please Note: Charter rates are based on the Euro.
-If the US/Euro exchange rate drastically changes between now and then, we may have to adjust rates for any currency influx.
+Please Note: If the US/Euro exchange rate drastically changes between now and then, we may have to share in this surcharge to adjust for any currency influx.
 We are booking almost two years out!

 $2500 Per person due at time of booking

 Deposits are non-refundable.
 If cancellations are necessary, we require this request in writing.
 We will do our best to resell your space.
 Only if we can resell your space, we will refund (minus deposit and discounts given to sell your space).
 No partial refunds are possible for unused services.

 June 1, 2019: $5000 per person first installment

 January 1, 2020: Final installment